Integralist/dotfiles/README.md

 This section will reference any tools or information I've recently discovered, that aren't mentioned in the above gist (nor in my related [blog post](https://www.integralist.co.uk/posts/new-laptop-configuration/)) and I've considered not important enough to necessarily install or fix by default (hence not updating the relevant gist/post to include them).

+- [starship](https://starship.rs/): minimal, blazing-fast, and infinitely customizable prompt for any shell (you'll need to `brew tap homebrew/cask-fonts` and `brew install --cask font-go-mono-nerd-font`).
+- [zoxide](https://github.com/ajeetdsouza/zoxide): is a rust directory switcher (you can use `zoxide query -ls` to check what you have in your database).
+- [procs](https://github.com/dalance/procs): rust replacement for `ps aux`.
+- [tldr](https://github.com/isacikgoz/tldr): summarizes useful features of commands.
+- [bat](https://github.com/sharkdp/bat): rust replacement for `cat`.
 - [broot](https://github.com/Canop/broot): like `tree` but doesn't scroll endlessly, and has other navigational features.
 - [grc](https://github.com/garabik/grc): generic colouriser for your shell (e.g. `alias go='grc /usr/bin/go'`), you can `brew install grc`.
 - [bitbar/xbar](https://xbarapp.com/): gui for installing 'menu bar' apps ([github repo](https://github.com/matryer/xbar)).